How to move goods by road including the type of vehicles used, key documents, insurance and licensing.

 3 kinds of operator’s licence are available, and you should make sure that hauliers you use have the appropriate licence for your needs.
 The 3 categories are:

 - restricted - the licence holder can carry their own goods within the UK

 - standard national - the holder can carry both their own goods and goods for others within the UK

 - standard international - the holder can carry their own goods and goods for others both in the UK and on international journeys

-For international trade, you need to ensure that your operator has a standard international licence.
-If you are using your own vehicles to begin a journey in the UK, special licensing arrangements allow you to drive larger vehicles without having to hold a higher large-goods vehicle driving licence entitlement.
+For international trade, you need to ensure your operator has a standard international licence.
+If you’re using your own vehicles to begin a journey in the UK, special licensing arrangements allow you to drive larger vehicles without having to hold a higher large-goods vehicle driving licence entitlement.
 When driving larger vehicles, the maximum weight of the vehicle plus its load determines the driving licence the driver needs.

 Bear in mind that there’s a wide range of other regulations and requirements that road hauliers must comply with.
 These include rules on the numbers of hours that drivers are permitted to work.
 For example, all goods vehicles must be fitted with a tachograph to monitor drivers’ working hours.

 01932 841 515